7.3. Creating Arrays

 4. using the const keyword: const int SIZE = 100;

-Creating arrays dynamically with the new operator is more flexible than creating them automatically.
+Creating arrays dynamically on the heap with the new operator is more flexible than creating them automatically on the stack.
 Programmers must know the size of an automatic array at compile time.
 However, they can delay specifying the size of a dynamic array until they create it.
 Although programmers can specify the size of a dynamic array with any of the four techniques outlined above, they can also wait to specify the size until the program runs.
 A running program can allow a user to enter the size of a dynamic array or calculate the size using program variables.

 Automatic/Compile-Time AllocationDynamic/Runtime Allocation